-17 October 2022: You probably wouldn’t associate Companies House (“CH”) with the above term.
+17 October 2022: You probably wouldn’t associate Companies House (“CH”) with the term Aggressive Creditor.

 However, we have noticed an increase in the action being taken by CH in the form of County Court Judgements being filed for late filing penalties.
 In addition, we have also seen directors being taken to Court (personally) for failing to comply with their fiduciary duties in respect of meeting CH filing deadlines.